Prince: A Celebration Of His Purpleness

 The White House went purple.

-His purpleness still reigns even when he’s no longer here one year later.
+His purpleness still reigns even when he’s no longer here.

 At least five recent books have been published examining Prince’s life and legacy, including a memoir by his first ex-wife, Mayte Garcia.
 Prince tributes continue to be created, the most recent at the Grammys, where Bruno Mars did the honors and received glowing reviews for him paying homage to His Royal Badness.